7 Must-See Michigan Destinations for 2016

 A new year brings with it a chance to visit places your feet have never taken you before.
 Guest blogger Aaron Cruz from The Awesome Mitten suggests seven Michigan towns that are worth a look in the New Year.

-Oscoda.
-The Lake Michigan coastline gets al lot of love, but the Sunrise Coast and Lake Huron showcase their own beauty like in the resort town of Oscoda.
+4. Oscoda.
+The Lake Michigan coastline gets a lot of love, but the Sunrise Coast and Lake Huron showcase their own beauty like no other, and that holds true in the resort town of Oscoda.
 Grab a cup of coffee at the colorful Garden View Coffee Mill, then head down the street for a walk on the pier at Oscoda Beach Park.
 Time your visit for the summer and you might run into their Annual Art on the Beach fair.
 Just north of town sits miles of sugar sand beach fun.
 For nature enthusiasts, head west of town along the River Road National Scenic Byway and you will quickly be in the Huron National Forest.
 Waterfalls, scenic overlooks, hiking trails, monuments, lumberjacks, 300+ step staircases and plenty of camping options await you.
 Eagle’s Nest Overlook is a must visit.

-Sault Ste.
+6. Sault Ste.
 Marie.
-The fun as we turn the calendar does not have to be confined to the Lower Peninsula.
+As we turn the calendar, the fun does not have to be confined to the Lower Peninsula.
 Head to the U.P. and Michigan’s oldest city.
 Go on a boat tour at the famous Soo Locks and/or watch from the three story observation deck as giant ships pass through the locks and canals of the largest waterway crossing in the world.
 Next head across W. Portage Ave. to walk along and scope out the tourist traps.
 For eats I recommend grabbing a burger with everything on it and hanging out at Clyde’s Drive-In.
 Before getting into the car watch the ferries head to-and-from Sugar Island while walking around Rotary Park.

 Aaron Cruz is a lover and long time resident of The Mitten.
-When he is not out on the open road, he’s probably drinking coffee in a random indie coffee shop.
 He loves taking photos and road trips, along with checking out skylines, the seasons, shorelines and hanging around water which makes Michigan the perfect place to live.
 You can find him on Twitter, Instagram and on his personal travel blog.